Toolshare

 Jake

-I used an empathy map to further understand the users behaviors, emotions, thoughts, pain points and what could be gained from their experiences.
+I used an empathy map to further understand behaviors, emotions, thoughts, and pain points.

 I mapped out the journey of a user interacting with the prototype, searching for a lawn mower and booking it.
 This helped me imagine what the steps were to achieve this goal.